 Sprint Retrospective wraps the Sprint by discussing the good aspects, areas that require improvement, and next action steps.
 I have noticed that changing how retrospectives are conducted improves participation and sparks creative thinking, which in turn enhances retrospectives.

-The power of these events lies in how they provide different levels of examination and modifications from daily for the work to Sprint-by-Sprint for product and process.
+The power of these events lies in how they provide different levels of examination and modifications from daily work to Sprint-by-Sprint for product and process.

 Demonstrate that you grasp both the intent and the form of Scrum artifacts: